Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 T6 paraplegic has complete control of thoracic and upper extremity musculature, stabilized against a well-coordinated pectoral girdle including intercostals, long muscles of the upper back and transverses throracis.

-The patient has a tight grasp, supported by proximal musculature which in turn is stabilized against thorax.
+The patient has a tight grasp, supported by proximal musculature which in turn is stabilized against the thorax.

 Added intercostals innervations help increment in respiratory reserve.